giuliov/pipeline-your-pipelines/doc/6-Scaling.md

 TODO
 The check for running container works for a single host!
 There is no load balancing!
+Strategies:
+1. Run all agent flavours on all hosts
-Use Capabilities to partition and organise your agent within a platform.
+2. Use Capabilities to partition and organise your agent within a platform.
+3. Stop managing your Hosts and use Kubernetes

 ## Running builds
 TODO